danswer-ai/danswer/backend/tests/regression/answer_quality/README.md

 ## Usage

 1. Ensure you have the required dependencies installed.
-2. Configure the `search_test_config.yaml` file with your settings.
+2. Configure the `search_test_config.yaml` file based on the `search_test_config.yaml.template` file.
+3. Configure the `.env_eval` file with the correct environment variables.
-3. Navigate to the answer_quality folder:
+4. Navigate to the answer_quality folder:
 ```
 cd danswer/backend/tests/regression/answer_quality
 ```